zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 ### Resolution

 The resolution is the number of pixels in the width and height of an image.
 A higher resolution means clearer video.

-> The **End-to-End Details** page shows only the resolution of the rendered video for the receiver.

 ## Key terms